-(1) Authorizes the issuance of subpænas for witnesses who are required to attend trials and who live at a greater distance than 100 miles from the place where the case is to be tried.
+(2) Authorizes the issuance of subpænas for witnesses who are required to attend trials and who live at a greater distance than 100 miles from the place where the case is to be tried.
 This provision is extremely important from the point of view of both the veteran and the Government, as under existing law it is necessary that the testimony of such witnesses be taken by depositions, which is highly unsatisfactory.

-(2) Authorizes the payment of regular travel and subsistence allowances to attorneys of the bureau when assigned to assist at the trials of cases, and to employees of the bureau when ordered in writing by the director to appear as witnesses.
+(3) Authorizes the payment of regular travel and subsistence allowances to attorneys of the bureau when assigned to assist at the trials of cases, and to employees of the bureau when ordered in writing by the director to appear as witnesses.

-(3) Authorizes the director to order part-time and fee-basis employees of the bureau to appear as witnesses in suits against the Government under this section and to pay them in his discretion a fee in an amount not to exceed \$20 a day.
+(4) Authorizes the director to order part-time and fee-basis employees of the bureau to appear as witnesses in suits against the Government under this section and to pay them in his discretion a fee in an amount not to exceed \$20 a day.

-(4) Authorizes official leave for bureau employees subposnaed to attend trials as witnesses for veteran plaintiffs in suits under this section.
-At the present time these employees are required in answering subposnas to take their time on annual leave.
+(5) Authorizes official leave for bureau employees subpænaed to attend trials as witnesses for veteran plaintiffs in suits under this section.
+At the present time these employees are required in answering subpænas to take their time on annual leave.
 This is a hardship of which the committee believes they should be relieved.

-(5) A paragraph is added to define the meaning of the term "claim" and the term "disagreement" as used therein.
+(6) A paragraph is added to define the meaning of the term "claim" and the term "disagreement" as used therein.
 It has for its purpose the establishment of a definite rule that before suit is brought a claimant must make a claim for insurance and prosecute his case on appeal through the appellate agencies of the bureau before he shall have the right to enter suit.
 Your committee felt that in view of the fact that the Government has set up in the bureau expensive machinery for hearing claims it was unfair for a veteran to disregard this machinery on the basis of the disallowance of his claim by some subordinate board and enter suit.

-(6) A savings clause was added at the end to protect the suits already brought, from adverse effect by any amendment included in this section.
+- (7) A savings clause was added at the end to protect the suits already brought from adverse effect by any amendment included in this section. - (8) A new paragraph is added authorizing the Attorney General, with the approval of the court, to compromise suits.
+Your committee felt this would be beneficial to both ex-service men and the Government.